hernantz/blog/content/one-configpy-to-config-all.md

 ```

 If you use different tools when developing and when deploying, all these
-scripts and templates will start to increse in number.
+scripts and templates will start to increase in number.
 When that moment comes,
-there will be the temptation to delegate all this responsability to the app to
+there will be the temptation to delegate all this responsibility to the app to
-"autoconfigure and install itself".
+"auto-configure and install itself".

 Sometimes an app not only needs to be configured, but it might need [other
 services to be running][1], so you'll have to replace an orchestration tool and
 a supervisor.
-This basically means that you will be replacing specialiced tools
+This basically means that you will be replacing specialized tools
 with battle-tested ready-made solutions with your own implementation.
 More
 code, mode problems.